Reclaimed Flambeau Mine

 Remedial actions and Stream C

 Since the mine's closure, regular surface water monitoring and site inspections by FMC and DNR staff revealed that portions of the Industrial Outlot and an associated 0.9-acre biofilter (used to collect surface water runoff from the Outlot) had elevated levels of copper.
 In addition, an intermittent stream in that area, referred to as Stream C, exhibited elevated concentrations of copper as well as zinc.
 Since no baseline water quality data was collected on Stream C prior to development of the project, the exact source of the metals cannot be conclusively determined.
 FMC has taken a number of remediation steps since the elevated concentrations of copper and zinc were identified, including removal of mineralized rock and soil from the rail spur area, parking areas and staging areas on the reclaimed site as well as various efforts to modify and better manage surface water drainage on the site.
 The most recent activity initiated in 2015 included additional soil excavation, improvement of drainageways, modification of the drainage system and installation of permanent erosion control features in select areas.
 Subsequent surface water sampling indicates the water quality has generally improved.
-While the concentration of zinc no longer exceeds the water quality standard, the stream still exceeds the water quality standards for copper.
-Consequently, a portion of Stream C, by virtue of elevated copper concentrations, has been designated as an "impaired water" in accordance with section 303(d) of the Clean Water Act.
+While the concentration of zinc no longer exceeds the water quality standard in the lower portion of Stream C (south of Copper Lane), this portion of the stream still exceeds the water quality standards for copper.
+Concentrations of copper and zinc in the upper portion of Stream C (north of Copper Lane) exceed the water quality standards for zinc and copper.
+Consequently, the lower portion of Stream C, by virtue of elevated copper concentrations, has been designated as an "impaired water" in accordance with section 303(d) of the Clean Water Act.
+In 2022, the DNR proposed designating the upper portion of Stream C as an "impaired water" for copper and zine in accordance with section 303(d) of the Clean Water Act.

 - Contact information